Reno Aces: A new era – Reno Aces

 The Reno Aces hosted the Triple-A All-Star Game on July 17, 2013.

 In conjunction with Major League Baseball's restructuring of Minor League Baseball in 2021, the Aces were organized into the Triple-A West.
 Reno ended the season in second place in the Western Division with a 69–49 record.
 No playoffs were held to determine a league champion; instead, the team with the best regular-season record was declared the winner.
 However, 10 games that had been postponed from the start of the season were reinserted into the schedule as a postseason tournament called the Triple-A Final Stretch in which all 30 Triple-A clubs competed for the highest winning percentage.
 Reno finished the tournament in 28th place with a 1–5 record.
 In 2022, the Triple-A West became known as the Pacific Coast League, the name historically used by the regional circuit prior to the 2021 reorganization.

 Manager Gil Velazquez led the 2022 Aces to win the Western Division title with a league-best 85–63 record.
 They then defeated the El Paso Chihuahuas, winners of the Eastern Division, in a single playoff game, 6–2, to win their second PCL championship.
 Reno faced the Durham Bulls for the Triple-A championship, but they were defeated, 10–6.

+On April 27, 2023, the Aces defeated the Sugar Land Space Cowboys by a score of 24–2.
+The 22-run margin of victory marked the Aces' largest in a game in team history, and the 24 runs fell 1 run short of the club record.
+All nine offensive starters recorded a hit, with Dominic Fletcher, Buddy Kennedy, Phillip Evans, P. J. Higgins, Dominic Canzone, and Jake Hager enjoying multi-hit nights.
+The 2024 Aces won the second-half title, earning them a playoff berth, but they lost the PCL championship to Sugar Land, 2–0, in the best-of-three series.